raspberrypilearning/tweeting-babbage/README.md

 - python3-picamera
 - python3-twython

-See more information on checking you have these packages installed, and how to install them on the [software installation](software.md) page.
+See more information on checking you have these packages installed, and how to install them, on the [software installation](software.md) page.

 ### Extras